Create a Crazy Cap

 Caps for the kids

-- Before the activity, cut out circles, then cut a slit in the circles from the edge of the circle to the center of the circle so it can be wrapped to form a shallow cone after it is decorated.
+- Cut out circles, then cut a slit in the circles from the edge of the circle to the center of the circle so it can be wrapped to form a shallow cone after it is decorated.

 - Give each child one of the paper circles and explain that this circle is going to become their cap.